 The original team, from left to right: Johann Kraus, Liz Sherman, Abe Sapien, Roger, Kate Corrigan.

 A spinoff series of comics set in the Hellboy universe, which picks up after Hellboy leaves the titular Bureau for Paranormal Research and Defense.
 The series follows the remaining agents as they continue trying to prevent The End of the World as We Know It, fighting the rapidly multiplying frogmen and confronting several particularly nasty villains.
-Long story short, it's not working.It's written by Mike Mignola working together with John Arcudi, and mostly illustrated by Guy Davis, whose artwork sets a different tone from the original series.
+Long story short, it's not working.It's written by Mike Mignola working together with John Arcudi, and at first illustrated by Guy Davis, whose artwork sets a different tone from the original series.
 Beginning in 2011, the series was rebranded as BPRD: Hell On Earth.
 Davis left shortly after, and was replaced by a number of artists, Tyler Crook and James Harren being the most prevalent.

 Provides Examples Of:

 A Day in the Limelight: Several miniseries focus on the adventures of regular BPRD field agents—the redshirts of Hellboy.
 Agent Giarocco has been prevalent in two series now.
 This becomes increasingly common as the organization begins to lose the superpowered agents in one way or another.

 Alternate Continuity: Averted.
 It's still occurring along the same timeline as Hellboy, but despite the scale of events in both series, they virtually never overlap.